Children's

 Read Faster & More Accurately

-By using established sight tests Schoolvision seeks to stabilise your child’s dominant eye with corrective spectacles.
+By using established sight tests, corrective spectacles seek to stabilise your child’s dominant eye.
 The effect is that your child should be able to read faster and more accurately.

 Testimonial 1